Jesus Was a Radical Non-Trinitarian

 Eventually most people were so under our sway that even if they did read the Bible it didn’t really matter.
 All it took was some good old theological razzle dazzle and people believed whatever we told them while they still claimed to believe in scripture alone!
 People would read a verse and fail to see what it said!
 They would listen to the words of scripture and not hear them!
 “They have eyes to see but they see not and ears to hear but they hear not.”
 Maybe they didn’t hear what Jesus said but they sure heard us!

 Jesus teaches that God is One but we teach that God is Three… and just ignore what Jesus said!
 This works so well that most Christians solemnly affirm that God is three persons and not one.
-When people protest that the Bible says something different than our trinitarian dogma we tell them their problem is that they want scripture to mean what it says.
+When some people protest that the Bible says something different than our trinitarian dogma we tell them their problem is that they want scripture to mean what it says.
 Then we patiently and cleverly explain that scripture does not always mean what it says and they believe us!

 We never argue with Jesus’ teachings!
 We have found it is better to just ignore His words and promote our own ideas instead.
 Some complain that Jesus warned us not to call Him Lord Lord unless we actually follow His teachings, but we have learned to ignore that too!
 After all, if the Apostles’ Creed can completely ignore the teachings of Jesus why can’t we?